Clob9100/Machine-Learning-With-R/Dimensional_Reduction/Understanding Dimensionality Reduction - PCA, UMAP, SQL, and t-SNE.md

-# Dimensionality Reduction Techniques Explained: SQL, PCA, UMAP, and t-SNE
+# Dimensionality Reduction Techniques Explained

 This document provides an overview of four key dimensionality reduction techniques: SQL, PCA, UMAP, and t-SNE.
 Each method is explained in detail, along with its use cases, advantages, limitations, and references to relevant papers and resources.
 Figures are included to illustrate the results of each technique.